neelmitra/avsmqtt/instructions/lab2.md

       logs
     ```

-    **If the session exits for some reason anywhere, please connect to the serial terminal again.**
+    **If the session exits for some reason anywhere, please connect to the serial terminal again.If serial terminal is still not accessible , please power cycle the device.**

     You will get the User code and the URL from the console :